 More Daytime Sleepiness Linked to Greater Alzheimer’s Risk

-Scientists at the Bloomberg School of Public Health at Johns Hopkins University have recently completed a study revealing that an increased level of daytime sleepiness is linked to a higher risk of developing Alzheimer’s disease … Read more
+Researchers at the Bloomberg School of Public Health at Johns Hopkins University have recently concluded a study showing that higher instances of daytime sleepiness are associated with an increased risk of Alzheimer’s disease in the … Read more

 Written by: